Festive music performances set the scene as part of the Arboretum's "Making Spirits Bright"!

 McQuinn Great Hall

+Both these quartets perform as part of the Minneapolis Commodores.
 Just One More! has been singing their whole lives, singing barbershop for many years, and singing together as a quartet for about 10 months.
-All four live around the Minneapolis area, and get together to practice, perform and compete.
+Swype if the 2015 10,000 Lakes Division Novice Champions.
+All live around the Minneapolis area, and get together to practice, perform and compete.
 Barbershop singing is a unique style of a cappella music, but it has a long and proud tradition which has been carried on by countless talented musicians.

 Many thanks to Live Holiday Music sponsor Ovation Orthodonics!